 Farmers expect stable and steady performance whatever the situation, the potential or the climate.
-Tropical Dent® maize ticks all these boxes.
+Tropical Dent® corn ticks all these boxes.
 The range is based on Lidea Seeds genetics, obtained through sustained research and experimentation across Europe.

-“With our hybrids farmers can benefit from a clear step change in genetics, always with additional yield gains and consistent results in very varied soil and climate conditions, including in continental Europe.”
+“With our hybrids, farmers can benefit from a clear step change in genetics, always with additional yield gains and consistent results in very varied soil and climate conditions, including in continental Europe.”